wenmeng-ning/veritas_ucla_onboarding/docker_quick_guide.md

 # Docker Quick Guide

-Docker is a very lightweight yet powerful tool to help create completely isolate units (docker containers), each of which encapsulate the entire environment along with all the needed applications and their dependencies.
-Docker helps eliminate the problems caused by difference in versions and operation systems and make sure everything runs under the consistent conditions.
+Docker is a very lightweight yet powerful tool to help create completely isolate units (docker containers), each of which encapsulates the entire environment along with all the needed applications and their dependencies.
+Docker helps eliminate the problems caused by difference in versions and operation systems and make sure everything runs under consistent conditions.